top of page

 Our family

-In 1896, as the Qing Dynasty crumpled in China amid popular uprisings and suppression by Western powers, two young brothers 黄卓丙 (left) and 黄卓水 (right) left Kinmen Island to seek a brighter future in Singapore.
+In 1896, as the Qing Dynasty crumpled in China amid popular uprisings and suppression by Western powers, two young brothers 黄卓丙 (left) and 黄卓水 (right) took a chance and left to seek a brighter future in Singapore.

-When he too passed away in the 1940s, he had not designated a successor.
-Two of his sons, the elder Ng Tian Sang (黄天送) and the younger Ng Yew Kian (黄猷建) were skilled craftsmen and willing to take over.
-A religious ritual was conducted at the family altar, presided over by a Taoist priest, to decide who would take over.
-Ng Tian Sang was chosen, with the condition that, since he would oversee the income from the shop, he must now also help to support Ng Yew Kian’s family.
+In 1947, just as peace returned after WWII, 黄卓水 passed away.
+He had not designated a successor.
+Two of his sons, the elder Ng Tian Sang (黄天送) and the younger Ng Yew Kian (黄猶建) were skilled craftsmen and willing to take over.
+To decide, a religious ritual was conducted at the family altar, presided over by a Taoist priest.
+Ng Tian Sang was chosen, and took over the shop.
+He was 24.

-Ng Tian Sang accepted this responsibility, and took over the shop.
-However, the arrangement ended up being inequitable for Ng Tian Sang.
-To preserve family harmony, he gave up the shop to his brother in 1954 and set up his own down the street.
+7 years later, in 1954, he gave up the shop to his brother and set up his own down the street.
 This shop was named Say Tian Hng (西天园).
-Translated as "Garden of Western Heaven", the name was given by Ng Tian Sang's mother-in-law, whose daughter Tan Chwee Lian (陈水莲) married into the shop as an 18-year-old in 1949.
-To honour the lineage established in the religious ritual, we cite 1896 as the founding year of Say Tian Hng.
+Translated as "Garden of Western Heaven", the name was given by Ng Tian Sang's mother-in-law, whose daughter Tan Chwee Lian (陈水莲) had married into the shop in 1949 at the age of 18.

+Tan was the only female craftsman in the shop, learning the secret skills of this male-dominated trade by observing her husband, and experimenting when her husband left for the toilet or coffee breaks.
+Within a year, the young mother, barely 19, was able to work independently, specialising in the early Qing Dynasty technique of thread sculpture (漆线), whereby holy joss stick ash is turned into a dough thread, then twirled and coiled to create the intricate motifs on the robes and armour of the deities.
 Ng Tian Sang and Tan Chwee Lian ran the business while raising 7 children, born within the span of 10 years.
-Tan was the only female craftsman in the shop, learning the secret skills of this male-dominated trade by observing her husband, and experimenting when her husband left for the toilet or coffee breaks.
-Within a year, the young mother was able to work independently, specialising in the early Qing Dynasty technique of thread sculpture (漆线), whereby holy joss stick ash is used to create the intricate motifs on the robes of statues.

-Meanwhile, China was engulfed in a new wave of turmoil.
-As the Cultural Revolution erupted across China in the 1960s and 70s, it dealt a devastating blow to religious worship and craftsmen involved in statue-making.
-Our original shop in Kinmen Island survived, as it had become subsumed into modern-day Taiwan, and beyond the reach of the communist revolutionaries.
+Meanwhile, China was slowly engulfed in a fresh wave of turmoil.
+In the 1960s and 70s, the Cultural Revolution erupted across China, dealing a devastating blow to religious worship and craftsmen involved in statue-making.
+As many shops closed, our parent shop survived as Kinmen Island had been subsumed into modern-day Taiwan by the retreating Republican government, beyond the reach of the Communist revolutionaries.
 The shop hung on until the 2010s, when it finally closed due to a lack of successors.
-In Singapore, Say Tian Kok had closed in the 1990s, also due to a lack of successors.
+In Singapore, Say Tian Kok faced a lack of successors as well, and closed in the 1990s.

-Say Tian Hng barely made it across to the third generation with eldest son Ng Yeow Hua (黄耀华) stepping up in 1980, the year his first child was born, and single-handedly keeping the shop afloat since the 2000s.
+Say Tian Hng barely made it across to the its 5th generation with eldest son, 28-year-old Ng Yeow Hua (黄耀华) stepping up in 1980, the year his first child was born.

 say tian hng old photos 11.jpg